sanjib/go-tdd/README.md

 > In Go interface resolution is implicit.
 If the type you pass in matches what the interface is asking for, it will compile.

+Quotes from Test-Driven Development by Example, by Kent Beck:

+> The test speaks to us more clearly, as if it were an assertion of truth, not a sequence of operations